-Our client lives in a charming but small house, so when the opportunity to buy the place next door arrived, they gladly bought the house and dedicated it to hospitality and art.
-Built in the 1980’s the interiors where filled with elaborate moldings and wallpaper.
-We simplified the rooms with the spirit of Early American architecture with some later Arts and Crafts details.
+Our clients live in a charming but small house, so when the opportunity to buy the place next door arrived, they gladly bought the house and dedicated it to hospitality and art.
+Built in the 1980s, the interiors were filled with elaborate moldings and wallpaper.
+We simplified the rooms, channeling the spirit of early American architecture with some later Arts and Crafts details.
 The ground floor rooms are designed for the display of art and for entertaining, with guest rooms upstairs.
-The decoration reflects the philosophy of our client and Jayne Design Studio that great design is often a combination of the old and new– or as we often phase it: ancient and modern.
+The decoration reflects the philosophy of Jayne Design Studio: that great design is often a combination of the old and new– or as we often phase it: ancient and modern.

 Like most comfortable houses, the back door serves as the main entrance with a porch to shelter it.
 The porch columns are patterned after bamboo with Asiatic influences and decorative paint by Chuck Hettinger.
 We often use antique lighting such as the pierced Japanese lantern.
 The art installation is by Maurizio Pellegrin and references the boats in the nearby harbor.